 - In Jennifer Crusie's Maybe This Time, discovering where the fetters are is crucial to disposing of ghosts.

-- In the television version of The Dresden Files Bob the Skull becomes the bound soul of Hrothbert of Bainbridge an evil sorcerer and necromancer fettered for eternity to his own skull.
+- The Dresden Files: Bob the Skull is the bound soul of Hrothbert of Bainbridge, an evil sorcerer and necromancer fettered for eternity to his own skull.

 - In The Vampire Diaries Elena's necklace is used by the Original Witch it once belonged to to give her a connection to the living world, and let her cast spells to further weaken the barrier between the world of the living and the dead.

 - Supernatural's version simply permits ghosts to continue not to cross over even after their remains are properly disposed of, so long as the treasured item (most effectively, with some of their DNA) remains.